-project, poverty levels were high and families could not afford to feed their children every day, or send all of them to school.
-Health was poor and nutrition levels low.
-Housing was basic: no furniture meant sleeping or sitting on dirt floors in a single room with corrugated tin roofing.
+Before our partnership, poverty levels were high and families could not afford to feed their children every day, or send all of them to school.
+Health within the communities was poor and nutrition levels were low.
+Housing was basic, with many homes being a single room with corrugated tin roofing; some with no furniture, meaning sleeping or sitting on dirt floors.

 Our partnership with Maraba has helped to transform the co-operative and local area.
 We have been sourcing coffee from Maraba every year since 2003 and the price premiums for larger lots are ~ +40% above the Fairtrade minimum and microlots receive more than twice the Fairtrade minimum price.

 The farmers at Maraba have been able grow and develop in the past 20 years, starting out with around 300 members in 2001 to over 1500 today.
 The premium we pay has contributed towards health insurance for co-operative members, advances for school fees, improved housing with hygienic flooring, tile roofing and furniture.

 As sales of speciality coffee have increased incomes in the area, greater economic stability has contributed significantly towards community cohesion.
 This is particularly important as ethnic divisions were a factor in the conflict that led to the 1994 genocide.

 Around 35% of the Maraba co-operative are women and gender equity is one of the key focuses.
 To strengthen the role of women within the co-operative, Maraba has supported forming women’s groups (there are now 23 groups in total).
 Each of these women has their own coffee farm and the women meet every month to work together.
 Each group has savings and credit fund which is used to help them resolve different problems that they are facing.

 To prevent men selling their coffee through their wife to gain extra price premiums, Maraba funnel the premiums into the women's programmes to further promote gender equity.